mercmobily/simpleschema2/README.md

 Note that `name` is still unchanged: it didn't get lowercased, nor trimmed.

+### `emptyAsNull`

+If this parameter is `true`, then values that would be cast to empty strings will be cast to `null`.
+This is to be used if you prefer to store `null` on your database rather than empty values.

+### `canBeNull`

+If this parameter is `true`, then `null` will be accepted as value, and casting and validation will be completely skipped.

 ### `deserialize`

 In some cases, you might want `serialize` to work the other way around: you want to convert a JSON string into an object.
 This is common if, for example, you want to 1) Receive the data via `req.body` 2) Store the data after `schema.validate()` (any `serialize` field will be serialized) 3) Later on, fetch the data from the database 4) Validate that data against the same schema (in which case, you will use the option `{ deserialize: true }`).